 Gilmore’s gameplan against Ertz was pretty simple.
 He didn’t let himself get past the tight end, because then Ertz would push off.
 So, Gilmore let Ertz beat him because he knew he could catch up.

 Gilmore also saw something else on film while watching Ertz.
 He knew he could rattle the tight end and cause Ertz to complain to the officials.

 “Yeah, he was crying,” Gilmore said.
 “He do that on film a lot.
 If you get into him, if he don’t get the ball or if he doesn’t get a call, he’ll cry.
 But he’s a good receiver, a good tight end.
 He’s a great player.”

-Gilmore did later throw in that everyone complains to the refs if they don’t get their way.
+Gilmore did later add that everyone complains to the refs if they don’t get their way.

-Gilmore said Ertz and Kelce are similar players, but “Ertz push off a little bit more, but they’re great players.”
+Gilmore said Ertz and Kelce are similar players, but “Ertz pushes off a little bit more, but they’re great players.”

 “He loves physicality,” Gilmore said.
 “He wants you to be physical so he can push off.
-It’s just something he do.”
+It’s just something he does.”

 It worked against other Patriots defensive backs, but not Gilmore.
 And the Patriots came away with the win.

 If the Patriots face another offense with a limited wide receiver corps and a special tight end, expect to see a lack of hustle from Gilmore.
 It has a proven track record.

 Thumbnail photo via Tommy Gilligan/USA TODAY Sports Images